Pola

 What Digitization Really Means

-In practice, digitization has three typical goals: less friction, fewer errors, less time wasted.
+In practice, digitization has three typical goals: less friction, fewer errors, less time loss.
 And it is often a very sensible step because it frees up capacity.
-Bitkom reports that in Germany, by 2024, 4 out of 10 companies will work mostly paperless, and 15% will even completely forego paper.
-Bitkom Research That sounds like progress – and it is.
-At the same time, it shows: Many are still in the process of switching, not at the goal.
+Bitkom reports that in Germany in 2024, 4 in 10 companies will predominantly work paperless, and 15% will even completely do without paper. <cite data-type="source" data-url="https://bitkom-research.de/news/4-von-10-unternehmen-arbeiten-ueberwiegend-papierlos">Bitkom Research</cite> This sounds like progress – and it is.
+At the same time, it shows: Many are still in the process of switching, not at the finish line.

-Our method for digitization projects is deliberately unspectacular but effective.
-We call it internally “Friction First”:
+Our method for digitization projects is deliberately unspectacular, but effective.
+We internally call it "Friction First":

 2) We digitize exactly there – not everywhere.